Over 50 Years of our family giving you more of what you go to sailing school for!SM

 Want the sneak preview NOW?
 Here’s a post on what it’s like to learn to sail, especially with us, but applicable to many schools.

 Start SailingSM is the most comprehensive – AND fun – learn to sail course at any price.
-Go from mere Sketcher-bearer to Skipper in three full, honest days, each mostly on the water with an instructor and with a max of only 3 students per boat.
-Then, we prove it with post-course practice sails under our supervision.
-That’s four days worth of sailing in five visits, and the practice days are super flexible – just another way we we give you more.
+Go from mere Sketcher-bearer to Skipper in three full, honest days, each mostly on the water with an instructor and with a max of only 3 students per boat.* Then, we prove it with post-course practice sails under our supervision.
+That’s four days you go sailing with us – just another way we we give you more.

 It’s simple: sailing is a sport learned by doing – not hearing about it, or reading about it.
 We give you much more time on the water, and with smaller groups (3 versus 4), much more time on the tiller – the single most important part of your learning experience.
 Want to learn to drive?
 Only way is to actually do it!
 (First lesson: the ’tiller’ is the steering stick.)